How to run field optimization

 Fill in the other inputs' Material, Min, and Max allowable values for optimization.

-Note: The Initial value is only used for visualization purposes, whereas the Min and Max are used to drive the field optimization.
+Note: The initial value is only used for visualization purposes, whereas the minimum and maximum values drive field optimization.
 We highly recommend using the input to check whether your Min and Max are printable.

-Tip: If you wish to optimize only the Thickness instead of the Cell size in a Parametric Voronoi Component, use a constant Cell size value for Min and Max.
+Tip: If you wish to optimize only the Thickness instead of the Cell size in a Parametric Voronoi Domain, use a constant Cell size value for Min and Max.

-Once you generate the Parametric Component, a window appears in the Viewport with several options for visualizing the results.
+Once you generate the Parametric Domain, a window with several options for visualizing the results appears in the viewport.

-• Implicit view - allows you to view the resulting geometry by changing the Initial values in the input of the Parametric Component block.
+• Implicit view - allows you to view the resulting geometry by changing the Initial values in the input of the Parametric Domain block.

 • Property Fields - allows a user to view the homogenized mechanical properties of the structure across the design space before performing field optimization.
 The properties that can be accessed from the HUD are Relative density, Density, Young's Modulus, Poisson's Ratio, and Shear Modulus.